-'There might indeed, Archie boy,' Mr. M'Kenzie replied; 'and the giving a new name to a rapid would be poor consolation for losing one's life, wouldn't it?
-But come along, we must be getting back to camp;' and they all descended the hill to where the tents were pitched.
+"There might indeed, Archie boy," said Mr. McKenzie; "and the giving a new name to a rapid would be poor consolation for losing one's life, wouldn't it?
+But come along; we must be getting back to camp;" and they all descended the hill to where the tents were pitched.

 The next day's canoeing was of a very uneventful character.
-The rocks and high land ceased at the last portage, and the river bank became low and composed of soft rich soil held together by the tangled roots of the trees and shrubs that crowned the summit.
+The rocks and high land ceased at the last portage, and the river banks became low, and composed of soft rich soil held together by the tangled roots of the trees and shrubs that crowned their summits.
 The stream spread out until it was a full mile in breadth, and the rushing current quieted down to a sluggish drift.

-When the party reached the mouth of the Salt River, they turned aside and ascended that stream for twenty miles, until they arrived at the salt springs which change its sweet waters into brine.
-Mr. M'Kenzie wished to gather some of the salt that the heat of the summer had made ready by evaporation, and ordered a day's halt for the purpose.
+When the party reached the mouth of the Salt River, they turned aside, and ascended that stream for twenty miles, until they arrived at the salt springs which change its sweet waters into brine.
+Mr. McKenzie wished to gather some of the salt that the heat of summer had made ready by evaporation, and ordered a day's halt for the purpose.

 This arrangement pleased the boys greatly.
-They did not object to being 'up Salt Creek' upon these conditions, for, the factor not needing them to help in gathering and packing the salt, they were free to go off for a day's hunting, which, whether they had any luck or not, would be a great treat after the restraint and toil of many days' canoeing.
-As soon as breakfast was despatched, therefore, they started out together, Mr. M'Kenzie calling after them in a bantering tone-
+They did not object to being "up Salt Creek" upon these conditions, for, the factor not needing them to help in gathering and packing the salt, they were free to go off for a day's hunting, which, whether they had any luck or not, would be a great treat after the restraint and toil of many a day's canoeing.
+As soon as breakfast was dispatched they started out together, Mr. McKenzie calling after them in a bantering tone:

-'Be sure and bring us back a buffalo at least, boys.'
+"Be sure and bring us back a buffalo, at least, boys."

-Archie stopped and turned round.
-'What will you give me if I do?' he asked, with a challenging smile.
+Archie stopped, and turned round.

+"What will you give me if I do?" he asked, with a joyous smile.

-'What will I give you?' laughed the factor.
-'Why, let me see.
-I'll give you five pounds in good money as soon as we get back to the fort.'
+"What will I give you?" laughed the factor.
+"Why, let me see.
+I'll give you five pounds of good money as soon as we get back to the fort."
 He felt very safe in promising this, because bison were rarely known to venture so far north as that locality.

 Archie's eyes sparkled.
 Five pounds in good money, and a trip to Fort William promised for next summer, when he would have a fine chance to spend it royally.
-He caught Sautloulai by the arm.
+He caught Sawtloulai by the arm.

-'Sautloulai, do you hear that?
-Five pounds!
-Just think of it.
-Oh, if we can only find a buffalo!' he cried, fairly dancing with excitement.
+"Sawtloulai, do you hear that?
+Five pounds! just think of it!
+Oh! if we can only find a buffalo," he cried, fairly dancing with excitement.

 But the Indian shook his head doubtfully.
-'Akaitchko says no buffalo about here.
-Told your father so last night.'
+"Akaitchko says no buffalo about here.
+Told your father so last night."

 Archie's heart sank.
-That, no doubt, was why Mr. M'Kenzie had made so lavish a promise.
+That, no doubt, was why Mr. McKenzie had made so lavish a promise.
 He knew he would never be called upon to redeem it.
-However, he would not let out he had no hopes, so, calling back gaily, 'All right, father, I'll get a buffalo for you if there's one to be had,' he wheeled about, and was soon lost to sight in the shrubbery that fringed the river bank.
+However, he would not let on he had no hopes, so calling back gayly:

+"All right, father, I'll get a buffalo for you, if there's one to be had;" he wheeled about, and was soon lost to sight in the shrubbery that fringed the river bank.

-'Your father's a splendid hunter, Sautloulai, and knows a great deal,' said he, eager to persuade himself that the five pounds were not utterly unattainable; 'but he might make a mistake, you know, and these plains certainly look as if there might be buffalo about.'
+"Your father's a splendid hunter, Sawtloulai, and knows a great deal," said he, eager to persuade himself that the five pounds were not utterly unattainable, "but he might make a mistake, you know, and these plains certainly look as if there might be a buffalo about."